kluete/lxUtils/README.md

 The logger is somewhat similar to Boost::format except that log levels don't need to be hierarchical; they're a set of freeform _tags_ that can be ANDed, ORed, etc., like in std::unordered_set.

-Log tags are computed at compile-time in constexpr functions, so don't need to be pre-declared (in an enum, say), can be used in any source file or translation unit, without worrying about initialization order (static-, thread-local- or otherwise).
+Log tags are computed at compile-time in constexpr functions, so don't need to be pre-declared (in an enum, say), can be used in any source file or translation unit, without worrying about initialization order (static-, thread_local- or otherwise).

-I started writing these for a language-teaching software called "Linguamix", which is where the "lx"-prefix came from.

 [1]: http://www.stroustrup.com/C++11FAQ.html#variadic-templates
 [2]: http://www.cse.yorku.ca/~oz/hash.html